iq-motion-control/iq-module-communication-doc/docs/manual/manual_canopen.rst

 Network Management (NMT)
 **********************************
 The NMT service is responsible for running the overall CANOpen state machine.
 Its state is reported in each producer heartbeat sent by the node.
+For more information about CANOpen's heartbeat service visit `this site <https://www.canopensolutions.com/english/about_canopen/Heartbeat-service.shtml>`_.

 More information on the NMT service can be found `on the CiA website <https://www.can-cia.org/can-knowledge/canopen/network-management/#:~:text=The%20CANopen%20NMT%20state%20machine,state%2C%20and%20a%20Stopped%20state.>`_.

 .. _Object Dictionary: